pegaltier/awesome-utils-dev/utils-all/utils-trade.md

 ## AGLOTRADE ADVICE
 - A system is good enough if yearly gain above max drawdown
 - Check the biggest gainers and biggest loosers to make sure it works as expected
+- Do walk forward analysis which is like a backtesting but taking out of samples data in the next period after your backtest optimisation, for instance if you have 4 years of data, optimise for the first year and then backtest for the next year and so on until the last year.
+- Do monte carlo simulation to shuffle your trades and see if they will survive based on your risk and capital
+- When you have a new system but it on incumbation period and check it few months later to see how it behaves

 ## COMMON STRATEGY
 - Range bounds - buy low - sell high